hayes/pothos/.changeset/three-kiwis-draw.md

 '@giraphql/plugin-smart-subscriptions': patch
 ---

-Standarsize context caches so all plugins can take advantage of `initContextCache`
+Standardize context caches across all plugins to correctly take advantage of `initContextCache`